Who we are

 • Andrea Hernandez: Andrea spent two years in the lab studying rarity in the desert plants Encelia.
 Andrea is currently a graduate student pursuing her PhD on fungi & global change at UC Irvine.

 • Aracely Herrera: Aracely spent a year in the lab as a NSF REPS student based with the Leaché Lab at University of Washington, studying morphological divergence among Sceloporus populations.
+Aracely is currently a Parks Intern at César E. Chávez National Monument.

 • Itzel Ixta: Itzel spent two years in the lab studying the species delimitation of Notoscincus ornatus.
+Itzel currently provides client service at a medical testing lab.

 • Chandra Jones: Chandra spent two years in the lab studying the black-yellow polymorphism in Encelia farinosa.
 She currently is helping manage a grocery store while she prepares to apply to graduate school.